Jump to video!

 Instructions

-Pound garlic, shallots, cilantro roots and Thai chilies in a mortar and pestle into a rough paste.
+- Pound garlic, shallots, cilantro roots and Thai chilies in a mortar and pestle into a rough paste.
 Alternatively, process into a rough paste in a small food processor.

-In a wok or a sauté pan, heat 2 tablespoon vegetable oil over medium high heat (if you’re making fried shallots, you can use the leftover shallot oil).
+- In a wok or a sauté pan, heat 2 tablespoon vegetable oil over medium high heat (if you’re making fried shallots, you can use the leftover shallot oil).
 When oil is hot, add shrimp and sear until browned.
 Flip and sear the other side.
 Turn off the heat, remove the shrimp from pan and set aside.

-If the oil has darkened in colour, start the next step with a fresh wok and fresh vegetable oil, otherwise, you can use the same wok.
+- If the oil has darkened in colour, start the next step with a fresh wok and fresh vegetable oil, otherwise, you can use the same wok.
 Over medium low heat, add the herb paste and saute until aromatic and slightly browned.
-Add chicken stock, palm sugar, tamarind juice, and fish sauce.
-Turn the heat up to medium high and cook, stirring constantly, until the sugar is dissolved.
-Let sauce reduce until it is thick enough to coat the shrimp.

-Add the shrimp and toss to coat in the sauce; if shrimp are not fully cooked at this point, let them cook until done.
-Toss in the red and green chilies, then turn off the heat.
-Remove the shrimp, leaving the sauce behind, and set them aside in a bowl.
+- Toss in the red and green chilies, then turn off the heat.
+You can just pour the shrimp onto a plate, but for a more elegant presentation, remove the shrimp, leaving the sauce behind, and set them aside.
 Pour the sauce on to the serving plate, then arrange the shrimp on top of the sauce.
-Top generously with fried shallots, and garnish with fried chilies and cilantro.
-Serve with jasmine rice.

-Didi in CA
+Didi in CA says

 We love this quick and very tasty, delicious dish.
 I add an extra tablespoon of tamarind paste and more chilis and it is a favorite around here.
 Thank you for teaching us your culinary background with easy recipes and directions.
 Wow, Thai cuisine is one of the tops in the world.
 Thank you so much.

-seblick
+seblick says

 Thank you Pai for an absolutely delicious recipe.
 It has a beautiful balance of sweet, sour and salty, but beyond that it has a character of its own, with no ingredient dominating.